-In the event the Chief Executive Officer determines that any requested document(s) contain information of a confidential or sensitive nature or would otherwise be exempt from disclosure under the California Public Records Act or the Freedom of Information Act, or in the case of documents distributed to Members of the Board in connection with a closed session, the document(s) shall promptly be made available for review using the CapLinked workspace established by the Agency.
-The information accessed on the CapLinked workspace is only to be viewed by Board Members.
+In the event the Chief Executive Officer determines that any requested document(s) contain information of a confidential or sensitive nature or would otherwise be exempt from disclosure under the California Public Records Act or the Freedom of Information Act, or in the case of document(s) shall promptly be made available for review using a secure viewing and document share portal (currently CapLinked) workspace established by the Agency.
+The information accessed on the workspace is only to be viewed by Board Members.
 It is to be kept strictly confidential, and not to be disclosed to any other person or entity.
-Under California Government Code section 54963, it is unlawful to disclose, to any person not entitled to receive it, confidential information that has been acquired by being present in a closed session of the Board, including information accessed on the CapLinked workspace in connection with a closed session, without express authorization from the Board.
-In order to ensure confidentiality of information accessed on this site, each Board Member's access to information on the CapLinked workspace is monitored, and a record is kept of such access.
+Under California Government Code section 54963, it is unlawful to disclose, to any person not entitled to receive it, confidential information that has been acquired by being present in a closed session of the Board, including information accessed on the workspace in connection with a closed session, without express authorization from the Board.
+In order to ensure confidentiality of information accessed on this site, each Board Member's access to information on the workspace is monitored, and a record is kept of such access.